A Studio Loft and Balcony Check All the Boxes

 It dawned on me, too, that I wanted to raise the ceiling.
 One of the apartment’s previous owners had actually dropped it by at least five feet, wasting space and blocking light.
 In my mind, high ceilings are pretty much universally beloved and will definitely add value when I ultimately go to sell the apartment.
 I saw that by reclaiming the height, I could enclose the sleeping loft, allowing it to feel private but still be bright.
 I designed the windowed loft wall by looking through Instagram and showing the drawings to my Sweeten contractor.
 He found a way to make the enclosure with sliding glass panels that transmit both air and light.

 I knew when I hired my contractor that I wanted to work this way, doing my own design work, and I was happy to find a contractor who would work with me.
 To say I was hands-on would be an understatement.
 Although I left cabinet and stair specs to the professionals, I handled most of the materials including the cabinets, tile, and appliances, as well as the layouts for each room (which was surprisingly time-consuming).
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 When it came to aesthetics, I stayed neutral, particularly in more permanent elements like flooring and cabinetry.
 But I have a huge interest in texture, and I was excited about mixing flat, modern, cool elements, such as the steel staircase and black cabinetry [a great way to create depth], with warmer ones, like the wood-grain floors and golden-brown leather and upholstery.